sap-tutorials/Tutorials/tutorials/cloudsdk-virtual-data-model-odata/cloudsdk-virtual-data-model-odata.md

  - [Introduce Resilience to Your Application](s4sdk-resilience)
  - [Connect to OData Service on Cloud Foundry Using SAP Cloud SDK](s4sdk-odata-service-cloud-foundry)
  - [Develop an S/4HANA Extension Without an S/4HANA System](cloudsdk-mocking-capabilities)

+> **We migrate tutorials to our [documentation](https://sap.github.io/cloud-sdk/)**
+> This tutorial is not actively maintained and might be partially outdated.
+> Always up-to-date documentation is published on our [documentation portal](https://sap.github.io/cloud-sdk/).
+> We will provide a link to the updated version of this tutorial as soon as we release it.

 ## You will learn
   - How to build up a complex data structure using the virtual data model